- Data Mining and Data Warehousing

 6."Introducing Data Science: Big Data, Machine Learning, and more, using Python tools" by Davy Cielen and Arno Meysman

-“Introducing Data Science: Big Data, Machine Learning, and more, using Python tools” Book Review: This book explains important data science concepts and teaches the readers how to accomplish the fundamental tasks that occupy data scientists.
-It describes important topics such as data visualization, graph databases, the use of NoSQL and the data science process.
-The readers will learn how Python allows to gain insights from big data sets that need to be stored on multiple machines.
-The book is useful for undergraduate and postgraduate students of Computer Science and Information Technology.
+“Introducing Data Science: Big Data, Machine Learning, and more, using Python tools” Book Review: This book provides an in-depth understanding of crucial data science concepts and equips readers with the necessary skills to undertake fundamental tasks that form the core of data scientists’ roles.
+Key topics such as data visualization, graph databases, NoSQL usage, and the data science process are comprehensively covered.
+Readers will gain insights into how Python can be used to analyze big data sets that require storage across multiple machines.
+The book caters to the needs of Computer Science and Information Technology students at both undergraduate and postgraduate levels.

 advertisement